Wizcorp/cordova-plugin-wizviewmanager/README.md

 # KNOWN ISSUES:
 <br />
-- an outstanding issue where animation options do not work as they throw EXC_BAD_ACCESS errors
+- an outstanding issue where animation options do not work as they throw EXC_BAD_ACCESS errors on Simulator only.

 # DESCRIPTION :